Human rights in Denmark

 Human rights in the Kingdom of Denmark are protected by the state's Constitution of the Realm (Danmarks Riges Grundlov); applying equally in Denmark proper, Greenland and the Faroe Islands, and through the ratification of international human rights treaties.
 Denmark has held a significant role in the adoption of both the European Convention on Human Rights and in the establishment of the European Court of Human Rights (ECHR).
 In 1987, the Kingdom Parliament (Folketinget) established a national human rights institution, the Danish Centre of Human Rights, now the Danish Institute for Human Rights.

-While Denmark and other Scandinavian countries have historically been "defenders of international law and human rights", many issues in regard to human rights still exist or have emerged in recent times.
-Amnesty International have reported numerous human rights violations against refugees, immigrants and asylum seekers and have described Danish policies towards immigrants as some of the most aggressive in the Western world.
-There have also been issues with violence against women and the rights of LGBTQI people.
+While Denmark and other Scandinavian countries have historically been "defenders of international law and human rights", issues in regard to human rights still exist or have emerged in recent times, including violence against women, the rights of LGBTI people, as well as mass surveillance of marginalized groups.

+In its 2024 Freedom in the World report, Freedom House rated the country "free" with a score of 97 (out of 100).